arvigeus/AZ-204/Learning Path/CosmoDB.md

 }
 ```

-The following is a function definition to calculate income tax for various income brackets:
+The following code sample is a function definition to calculate income tax for various income brackets:

 ```js
 function tax(income) {